toko-is-busy/CSNETWK-Message-Board-Demo-Kit/README.md

 📨 CSNETWK: Message Board Demo Kit
 =================================

-A Python-based UDP messaging application built as a machine project for the CSNETWK course at De La Salle University.
+A Python-based UDP messaging application built as a project for the CSNETWK course at De La Salle University.
 This project simulates a simple yet interactive message board system that supports server-client architecture, real-time broadcast and private messaging, and basic user command handling.

 📌 Features
 -----------